grz0zrg/wui/README.md

     // used to line up multiple sliders perfectly
     title_min_width: 150,
     value_min_width: 48,

+    // allow the user to configure the parameters of the slider, a settings button will appear around the slider and when it is clicked, a box with input fields will allow the user to change range and step values
+    // this can be usefull if an "unlimited" slider is needed or simply to allow the step to be changed by the user
+    // Note: if you want a few parameters to be configurable, just remove those you don't want in that object
+    configurable: {
+    	// this allow the "min" parameter of the slider to be configurable
+    	// "min" and "max" is the allowed range of the created input field, it is used to set some boundaries to what range of values the user can set
+    	// it is also possible to leave the object empty (like "max" below) to allow unlimited sliders (any values for min/max will be then allowed, allowing the user to extend the range as he like)
+    	min: { min: -100, max: 100 },
+    	max: { },
+    	step: { min: 0.1, max: 2 },
+    	scroll_step: { max: 5 }
+    },

     // function to call when the slider value change with the value passed as argument
     on_change: slider_change